fjelltopp/unaids_data_specifications/README.md

 As with the package schemas, it is important that every complete version of a table schema used in production is saved as a separate file so that historical data remains well defined.
 The schemas are therefore organised into subdirectories by table type.
+An integer version number should be included at the start of the file name, followed by the table name.
+The file name may finish with a human readable string identifying the purpose of the version.

 ### meta_indicators